 affecting the whole cluster using the

 command.
 You cannot configure a single node in a node pool; any configuration

 changes affect all nodes in the node pool.

 By default, all new node pools run the latest stable version of Kubernetes.
 Existing node pools can be manually upgraded or automatically upgraded.
 You can also run multiple Kubernetes node versions on each node pool in your cluster, update each node pool independently, and target different node pools for specific deployments.

 Deploying Services to specific node pools

 You can specify resource requests for the containers.
-The Pod will only run on nodes that satisfy the resource requests.
-For instance, if the Pod definition includes a container that requires four CPUs, the Service will not select Pods running on Nodes with two CPUs.
+The Pod only runs on nodes that satisfy the resource requests.
+For instance, if the Pod definition includes a container that requires four CPUs, the Service does not select Pods running on Nodes with two CPUs.

 Note that because of this multiplicative effect, this may consume more of your project's quota for a specific region when creating node pools.